Top design trend sustainable interior design

 Are you renovating soon?
 Download my ebook tips on how to renovate sustainably >>>

 SUSTAINABLE DESIGN & SOLAR PASSIVE PRINCIPLES WILL BE CONSIDERED COMMON SENSE IN BUILDING.

-Interior design trends 2018 Australian homes use solar passive design, thermal mass and landscape design.
+Ideally, homes will use solar passive design, thermal mass and landscape design.
 It all starts with the location, my location is Perth Western Australia, so the Perth homes I design will have a different aspect to homes on the East Coast.
 West coast living is very connected to the outdoors, where we enjoy probably 10/12 months of the year in beautiful weather.
-Designing living spaces to the north side of the home is a must, taking into account the window heights and shading elements for Summer time.
+Designing living spaces to the north side of the home is a must, taking into account the window heights and shading elements for Summertime.
 Northern light allows solar passive heating of the flooring in winter to naturally warm your home, the in Summer shading devices are need to protect the windows from allowing too much heat in.

 Designerd by: CM Studio Photography: Caroline McCredie

 Thermal mass is the correct use of building materials/ substrates that either slow the transfer of temperature from outside to inside or visa-versa.
 In Perth’s location, because we have such extremes in temperatures over the seasons (from 0 deg in winter mornings to 40+ degrees in height of summer) the higher density in thermal mass the more we can regulate the internal temperature of our homes.